-- Surface area should be cleaned with a solvent such as acetone followed by an isopropyl alcohol rinse.
-Allow time for the solvents to evaporate before sensor positioning. - 3.
-A small amount of Apiezon[®] N grease should be applied around the mounting surface and the sensor to enhance thermal contact. - 4.
-Position the copper can so that it is fully submerged in the mounting hole.
+- A 4-40 threaded hole in the mounting surface for CO adapter must be at 1 least 5 mm (0.2 in) deep. - 2.
+Surface area should be prepared and cleaned with a solvent such as acetone followed by an isopropyl alcohol rinse.
+Allow time for the solvents to evaporate before sensor mounting. - A small amount of Apiezon® N grease should be applied between the 3 mounting surface and the sensor to enhance thermal contact.